-Playing host to an established pedigree of both traditional and purpose-built ski resorts, its easy to understand why so many people flock to the French slopes each winter.
-Arguably the birthplace of modern skiing, it is home to an eclectic range of resorts such as Val Thorens (the highest resort in Europe), Avoriaz (self-proclaimed boarder capital) and La Plagne (ideal for families), with a great deal of its peaks connected by a huge network of lifts and pistes spanning a large proportion of the Alps the 3 Vallees area alone is linked by over 600km of piste.
-Indeed, it is perfectly possible to begin your day in France and find yourself in Switzerland in time for lunch!
-The huge amount of visitors that the French Alps cater to each year also means that a lot of money is re-invested in its various resorts.
+Arguably the birthplace of modern skiing, France is home to an eclectic range of resorts such as Val Thorens (the highest resort in Europe), Avoriaz (self-proclaimed boarder capital) and La Plagne (ideal for families), with a great deal of its peaks connected by a huge network of lifts and pistes spanning a large proportion of the Alps – the 3 Vallèes area alone is linked by over 600km of piste.
+Indeed, in Portes du Soleil it is perfectly possible to begin your day in France and find yourself in Switzerland in time for lunch!

-On your holiday, youll likely encounter at least one virtually brand new ski lift, and if youre graced with a fresh load of snow during your stay you might even catch a glimpse of the state-of-the-art piste-bashers; part of a fleet of snow tanks that groom the slopes for its many guests.

 The benefits of a winter holiday in France also extend beyond the mere sporting aspect.

+On your holiday, you’ll likely encounter at least one virtually brand new ski lift, and if you’re graced with a fresh load of snow during your stay you might even catch a glimpse of the state-of-the-art piste-bashers; part of a fleet of ‘snow tanks’ that groom the slopes for its many guests.
+Playing host to an established pedigree of both traditional and purpose-built ski resorts, it’s easy to understand why so many people flock to the French slopes each winter.

-Many resorts feature outstanding culinary options both at the top and bottom of the piste in case youre peckish for a steaming dish of tartiflette or perhaps a glass of vin chaud, and the apres-ski holds something in store for all ages and tastes as thousands of lively snow lovers descend on the bustling high streets to party the night away in a selection of pubs, clubs and restaurants, from Val Thorens La Folie Douce to the legendary Dicks Tea Bar, who have been cutting the proverbial rug in Val DIsere since 1979.
+Many resorts feature outstanding culinary options both at the top and bottom of the piste in case you’re peckish for a steaming dish of tartiflette or perhaps a glass of vin chaud, and the après-ski holds something in store for all ages and tastes as thousands of lively snow lovers descend on the bustling high streets to party the night away in a selection of pubs, clubs and restaurants, from Val Thorens’ La Folie Douce to the legendary Dick’s Tea Bar, who have been cutting the proverbial rug in Val D’Isère since 1979.